Layton-Community/Layton-Wiki/README.md

 - Make the repository your own.
 - Create a new branch for your changes.
 - Edit the documents.
-- Request a "pull request" to add your chenges to the original repository.
+- Request a "pull request" to add your modification to the original repository.

 ### How
 1. Click on the `Fork` button.